 Ufuta (Sesame Brittle)

-Ufuta is a delicious sesame brittle made from toasted sesame seeds and caramelized sugar.
-It has a crunchy texture and a rich, nutty flavour.
-It is a perfect snack or dessert after a meal.
+Ufuta is a crunchy sesame brittle made from toasted sesame seeds and caramelized sugar.
+The rich, nutty flavour makes it a delightful snack or dessert.

 Chips Mayai